AzmatRasool/AzmatRasool/README.md

 - 💻 I have 4 years of experience in software development.
 - 🎓 I hold a bachelors in software engineering.
 - 💡 I'm constantly learning and exploring new technologies to expand my skill set.
-- ✨ I'm enthusiastic about Flutter, React Native, Node, JavaScript, TypeScrpt.
+- ✨ I'm enthusiastic about React, Next, Node, JavaScript, TypeScrpt.

 ## Skills